Triex/DeepZig-V3/README.md

 **Performance Update**: ~~Current naive algorithms are ~1000x slower than optimized BLAS~~ **MLA attention architecture with BLAS integration now complete.** Matrix multiplication: **2.1ms for 1024×1024** at **1143 GFLOPS**, with peak **1143 GFLOPS at 512×512** on an M1 MacBook Pro under heavy load.
 This represents a ~**3000x speedup** over our initial naive implementation.
 See [experimental benchmarks](experimental/README.md#performance-notes) for detailed performance data.

 **⚠️ Important**: This is a **draft implementation** following DeepSeek V3 paper specifications with foundational components.
-Architecture is complete with drafted HuggingFace compatibility, drafted professional tokenization, and drafted model validation framework.
+Architecture is complete with drafted HuggingFace compatibility, drafted theoretically solid tokenization, and drafted model validation framework.
 Draft validation shows strong foundation (7/8 tests passing, 84.4% confidence) with optimization opportunities identified.

 ## Why This Matters